Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Applications

 \subsection{Memory-dependent totally asymmetric exclusion processes}

 In this section, we move beyond single-particle dynamics and show how to apply the reinforcement learning framework to multi-particle systems.
 In particular, we choose the well-known asymmetric exclusion process (ASEP) \cite{ASEP} for our demonstrations.
+As a one-dimensional interacting particle system, the exclusion process (and its variants) has been commonly used as a testing ground for studying nonequilibrium systems.
+For an overview of theoretical work and connections to real-world applications see \cite{asep_review_1,asep_review2} and references therein.
+In particular, exclusion processes with hidden states (or, correspondingly, nonexponential waiting times) are important for modeling both ribosome translation and transport of biological motors \cite{exclusion_non_markov,exclusion_process_non_markov2,Gorrison_rna}.

-The ASEP is an example of an out-of-equilibrium interacting particle system on a one-dimensional lattice.
-At any given time, a lattice site is allowed to be occupied by at most one particle.
+We now describe more precisely the process of interest.
+At any given time, each site on the one-dimensional lattice site is allowed to be occupied by at most one particle; particles can hop to the neighboring sites only if they are vacant.
 When the particle dynamics is unidirectional, the system is known as the \textit{totally asymmetric} exclusion process (TASEP).
 We will be particularly interested in the open-boundary version of the model where it has been shown that the bond currents even in the Markov case display rich statistical behavior \cite{ASEP_current}.
 Here we look at currents in memory-dependent TASEPs in the vein of \cite{cavallaro,Harris_2015,Gorrison_rna}.
 Figure \ref{tasep_rep} shows such a system.

 The dynamics of an $L$-site TASEP is described by transitions in the state space $\mathcal{S}$ where each configuration is represented by a vector $\boldsymbol{\eta}$ with $L$ elements.
 When a lattice site is occupied, the corresponding component of the configuration vector $\boldsymbol{\eta}$ takes the value one, while it is zero when the site is vacant.
 We introduce memory dependence by considering that the waiting times at each configuration follow a nonexponential distribution.
 We denote the nonexponential distributions giving the waiting times of arrivals, bulk transitions and departures by $\psi^{\alpha}(\tau)$, $\psi^{b}(\tau)$ and $\psi^{\beta}{(\tau)}$ respectively.
 The corresponding survival functions $\varphi^{\alpha}(\tau)$, $\varphi^{\beta}(\tau)$ and $\varphi^{b}(\tau)$ give the individual rates